Nisheeka1604/drug-recommendation-using-sentimental-analysis/README.md

 | Linear SVC (TF-IDF) | 93% | 0.92 | 0.93 | 0.92 |
 | Decision Tree (Word2Vec) | 78% | 0.77 | 0.78 | 0.77 |

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, please open an issue in the repository.